Janguis/Tabletop_Game_Recommendation/README.md

 ## File Manifest
 ### Code
 This folder contains all the code used in the project.
-Each file is in .ipynb format and can be accessed using Jupiter Notebook, it contains a contents which details the order and function of each code file.
+The functional code is in .ipynb format and can be accessed using Jupiter Notebook, it also contains a contents file which details the order and function of each code file.

 ### Data
 This folder contains all the data used in the project.
 The raw data is extracted from Board Game Geek website, in the form of a downloadable .csv file and from their public server which was accessed through an API.
+There is also a file describing the metadata for each of the stored .csv files